Family Therapy For Mental Health

 When you have reached the end of your rope or are just ready to give up on having a happy family, take one last step and reach out for help.
 If members of your family are experiencing any of the following symptoms then it is time to reach for help today.

 - Normal family routines have become very difficult: The family “energy” is not as it has been.

 - Communication is a challenge: Is the “silent” treatment the new normal?
 Is there a disconnect in understanding each other?

-- Emotional outbursts: Is there more screaming then talking?
+- Emotional outbursts: Is there more screaming than talking?
 Is every reaction excessive?
-Addiction Does someone in the family have a drug addiction?
-Is someone hiding their drinking problem?

 - Traumatic Event: Has there been a death in the family?
 Are the parents separated or divorced?